nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### View Orders feature

+#### Proposed Implementation

+The proposed View Orders mechanism is facilitated by `ViewOrdersCommand`.
+It extends `Command` and implements the displaying of all orders that belong to a client.

+These operations are exposed in the `AddressBookParser` class as `AddressBookParser#parseCommand()`.

+Given below is an example usage scenario and how the view orders mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.
+The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

+Step 2.
+The user executes `viewOrders` command to view all the orders that they have in BookKeeper.
+The `viewOrders` command calls `Model#updateFilteredOrderList()`, causing the address book to show the list of orders that are tracked in the storage of the application.
+The `viewOrders` command then returns a new `CommandResult`, which displays the `MESSAGE_SUCCESS` message, which is "Here are all your orders: ".

+#### Design considerations:

+**Aspect: How view command executes:**

+* **Alternative 1 (current choice):** Retrieves and displays all client orders from the filtered order list.
+    * Pros: Simple and straightforward implementation.
+    * Cons: May result in a slower performance and higher memory usage if the filtered order list is large.

+* **Alternative 2:** Implement system for displaying orders and only load a subset of orders at a time.
+    * Pros: Will use less memory (e.g. can use cache mechanisms to store recently accessed orders in memory).
+    * Cons: More complex implementation of storage and memory access.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_